 As a sculptor and chocolate artist Gerhard devotes a great deal of his life to chocolate sculptures.
-Combining centuries-old artisan techniques from both his sculpting and culinary backgrounds, he invests the time and dedication necessary to develop precision artwork according to his own drafts or desired concepts.
-Just to mention a few techniques he used while working with chocolate: hand-piped, layered, hand-carved, poured, sprayed, mixed, coloured,moulded, pressed and aged.
+Combining centuries-old artisan techniques from both his sculpting and culinary backgrounds, he invests the time and dedication necessary to develop precision artwork according to his drafts or desired concepts.
+Just to mention a few techniques he used while working with chocolate: hand-piped, layered, hand-carved, poured, sprayed, mixed, coloured, moulded, pressed and aged.
 Depending on the desired object or visual effect he would like to achieve.
-Compared to other chocolate artists he often carves his sculptures out of a solid block of chocolate, which is a physically though- and time consuming process, rather than modelling them from the bottom up.
-Due to his professional Chocolatier background
+Compared to other chocolate artists he often carves his sculptures out of a solid block of chocolate, which is physically tough- and time-consuming process, rather than modelling them from the bottom up.
+Due to his professional Chocolatier back-

 Take your time and explore Gerhard's sweet sculptures universe.